What do you do when you’re faced with problems that don’t have simple or obvious solutions?

 Yes!
 While this training will allow you to reconnect with Rockwood’s practices, it is a completely new curriculum.
 You’ll gain new skills, meet new people, and have a unique and valuable opportunity to explore a problem that is challenging you and your leadership.

-Each day will be a live Zoom session that will start with a grounding opening, and focus on several Rockwood modules.
-The days will include a combination of pair work, journal prompts and group reflection for learning, as well as breaks where we take time to be away from our computers.
-Lastly, prior to the training, participants will receive a welcome packet with pre-work and introductions to help set a container for your experience.
-We will have a full agenda soon and look forward to sharing!
+Each day will be a live Zoom session.
+We’ll begin with a grounding opening, then we’ll focus on several Rockwood modules.
+The days will include a combination of pair work, journal prompts and group reflection for learning, as well as breaks when we’ll take time to be away from our computers.
+Prior to the training, participants will receive a welcome packet with pre-work and introductions to help set a container for your experience.

 - Stable internet connection